AshwinDeshpande96/Speech-Generation/README.md

 In our text it can mean 'perform the action indicated by the noun specified' which cannot be identified by n-grams models.
 Further we can see the benefits of having bidirectional model as the references maybe defined in either of the directions.

 Since context sizes are fixed it cannot be said that every important context information is present within given context.
 Hence, it is necessary to increase the size of the context such that possible references are within that context range of the word.
 This however has a disadvantage: we cannot definitively correlate the word and it's reference as it's positions are unknown, this is due to the sparsity of the contextual data.
 This problem is solved using the concept of 'Attention'.
-This is however, not explored in this project, but you can read about it here [Neural Machine Translation by Jointly Learning to Align and Translate](https://arxiv.org/abs/1409.0473)
+This is however, not explored in this project, but you can read about it here: [Neural Machine Translation by Jointly Learning to Align and Translate](https://arxiv.org/abs/1409.0473) and [Andrew NG's - Attention Model Intuition](https://www.youtube.com/watch?v=SysgYptB198)